RimakiTaema/RimakiAPI/README.md

 (no java stuff in phar and no php stuff in .jar)
 ---
 My own api for all plugin in Bedrock
-Currently Have 2 Major Editions
+Currently Have 3 Major Editions
 - RimakiXAPI
 - RimakiPHPAPI (Specifically Pocketmine-MP)
+- RimakiBDSAI
 (More Soon)

 RimakiAPI Is helper api for who making an plugin for Bedrock Software BDS Base Or Even Non BDS Base